Ransomware Prevention at your Business

 There are even Ransomware as a Service kits available for purchase on the dark web which provide full training on how to run a Ransomware attack from start to finish.

-We’ve moved from a Trojan to a full-blown criminal enterprise…it’s the modern day Ocean’s 11,” says Shanna Utgard, Senior Cyber Security Advocate at Defendify.
+“We’ve moved from a Trojan to a full-blown criminal enterprise…it’s the modern day Ocean’s 11.”

-To sum up, cyber criminals are criminal networks with a lot of resources at their disposal.
-In a lot of ways they may even run like a normal company.
+To sum up, cybercriminals are criminal networks with a lot of resources at their disposal.
+In a lot of ways, they may even run like a normal company.
+These organizations may even have access to advanced resources like a support team, malware programmers, financial experts for moving cryptocurrencies, training systems, and more.

-What’s fueling the Ransomware fire
+What’s fuelling the Ransomware fire

 There are a few things that are throwing gas on the fire and helping cyber criminals work even more efficiently.

-Public shaming: Many organizations that have undergone a ransomware attack don’t want people to know.
+Many organizations that have undergone a ransomware attack don’t want people to know.
 This provokes them to pay the Ransom fines and be done with it.
 This is to minimize the exposure, public shaming and reputation damage they will incur if news about the attack gets out to the public.

-Critical infrastructure attacks: Attackers are more frequently targeting critical infrastructure pieces like hospitals and public services that the world depends on.
+Attackers are more frequently targeting critical infrastructure pieces like hospitals and public services that the world depends on.
 This makes not paying the ransom even life threatening in some cases.
 The urgency of these services acts as an additional bargaining chip for cyber criminals.

 How can your business work on Ransomware Prevention

-So ransomware is a huge topic, increasingly important and super scary.
+So ransomware is a huge topic, increasingly important, and super scary.
 But how can you get started with it?

 Here are some actionable tips on preventing ransomware.

-• Secure yourself first: Make sure your house is safe first.
+Make sure your house is safe first.
 Find out the gaps in your own systems and determine how they can be fixed.
 Reassess your organization’s own cyber security health on a frequent and recurring basis.

-• Ensure that cyber security and ransomware prevention features are a part of your service offering: Require an essential level of cyber security features in all your contracts.
+Require an essential level of cyber security features in all your contracts.
 Ensure that you are offering your customers standard and add-on levels of protection.

-• Use tools to help you: Tools like Defendify can help you manage the whole cyber security process.
+Tools like Defendify can help you manage the whole cyber security process.
 You can also look at additional essential tools like Domotz network monitoring software for added awareness and oversight about what’s happening on your network.